-In addition to being central to the new guidelines, benefit sharing is also a transversal issue that comes back through the document, especially with reference to responsible conduct of research, ownership of biobanks and data repositories, informed consent process, community engagement, international collaborative research, and research in emergency or disasters.
+In addition to being spelled as a principle, benefit sharing (maximization of benefit) is a transversal issue that comes back through the document, with reference to responsible conduct of research, ownership of biobanks and data repositories, informed consent process, community engagement, international collaborative research, and research in emergency or disasters.
 When it comes to international collaboration in research, the concept of benefit sharing is extended from the relation research group-community, where the research group is morally compelled to share direct and indirect benefits with the community, to the relation international research group-Indian researchers, where the international research group is morally compelled to support the Indian peers to build on their skills, expertise and research infrastructure.
 This is in line the view of different authors, such as the NIDIAG group, which argued that transnational health research consortia should promote global health equity, among other things by advocating for an equal participation of researchers from low- and middle-income countries in the platforms that govern regulation, agenda, and financing of global clinical research (17).

-Benefit sharing (maximization of benefit) does not explicitly appear in a few specific chapters, including those on behavioral research and on clinical trials (even if there are a few sparse mentions of post-trial access or obligations).
-We may assume that these cases are covered by the general principle of “maximization of benefit”, and by the clear general statement that ECs should always look at “how the benefits of the research will be disseminated to the community”.
-However, it might have been better/clearer if benefit sharing had been explicitly mentioned under these headings, and especially under clinical trials, where issues like post-trial access to communities, upgrade of local infrastructures and capacity building are undoubtedly very relevant (16, 18-19).
+Quite surprisingly, however, benefit sharing (maximization of benefit) does not explicitly appear in a few specific chapters, including those on behavioral research and on clinical trials (even if there are a few sparse mentions of post-trial access or obligations).
+We may assume that these cases are covered by the general principle of “maximization of benefit”, and by the general statement that ECs should always look at “how the benefits of the research will be disseminated to the community”.
+However, it would have been much clearer if benefit sharing had been explicitly mentioned under these headings, and especially under clinical trials, where issues like post-trial access to communities, upgrade of local infrastructures and capacity building are undoubtedly very relevant (16, 18-19).
+This may have been better (but still insufficiently) addressed in the previous version of the guidelines, which stated under the heading “Drug trial” that “after the clinical trial is over, if need the drug is found effective, it should be made mandatory that the sponsoring agency should provide the drug to the patient till it is marketed in the country and thereafter at a reduced rate for the participants whenever possible.
+A suitable a priori agreement should be reached on post trial benefits”, and which addressed other specific cases.

-As noted above, the guidelines include a specific provision that “participants may be offered free medical care for non-research-related conditions or incidental findings if these occur during the course of participation in the research”.
+On a more positive note, the guidelines include a specific provision that “participants may be offered free medical care for non-research-related conditions or incidental findings if these occur during the course of participation in the research”.
 This is a very important point, that challenges a common view that medical research should not be mixed with health care and clinical issues, and that researchers’ responsibilities are limited to reaching the specific research objectives.
-By calling for the provision of “free medical care for non-research-related conditions or incidental findings”, the guidelines make a quite unique and brave statement that the researchers (and research sponsor) have broader responsibilities toward the participants, which cannot be limited to the act of providing, and the act of receiving, medical data and/or biological samples.
+By reiterating the call for the provision of “free medical care for non-research-related conditions or incidental findings”, the guidelines make a quite unique and brave statement that the researchers (and research sponsor) have broader responsibilities toward the participants, which cannot be limited to the act of providing, and the act of receiving, medical data and/or biological samples.

 Ethics Committee as key actors to ensure benefit sharing